 The Working Group made extensive changes to the Religion and Civil Society Ministry text, according to drafts seen by Forum 18.
 However, the text finally approved by the Working Group and the Committee in April was not made public.
 The text appears to have been adopted unchanged by the full Majilis in the first and second readings on 16 and 23 May.

 On 2 May, the Ombudsperson for Human Rights, Askar Shakirov, wrote to the Working Group Chair Yerman.
 Shakirov asked for his Committee to send the draft Law to the OSCE for a legal review, "given the considerable experience and support the OSCE ODIHR has given Kazakhstan in the field of legislative drafting", Dinara Ospanova, the acting head of the National Human Rights Centre in Astana (where the Ombudsperson is based), told Forum 18 in a written response on 29 May.

 Yerman responded to Shakirov only on 28 May – after the Majilis had adopted the Amending Law.
 He merely informed him that the Majilis had adopted the Law and sent it on to the Senate, Ospanova told Forum 18.
 She added that Yerman had sent a similar letter to the Director of the OSCE ODIHR, Ingibjörg Sólrún Gísladóttir.

-Ospanova did not explain why Yerman had rejected Ombudsperson Shakirov's suggestion to send the draft Law to the OSCE for review or why it had taken Working Group Chair Yerman more than one month to respond.
+Ospanova did not explain why Yerman had rejected Ombudsperson Shakirov's suggestion to send the draft Law to the OSCE for review or why it had taken Working Group Chair Yerman nearly one month to respond.